livewire/livewire/docs/volt.md

     // ...
 ```

-#### View Data
+#### Adding additional view data

 When using class-based Volt components, the rendered view is the template present in the same file.
-If you need to pass additional data to the view each time it is rendered, you may use the `with` method:
+If you need to pass additional data to the view each time it is rendered, you may use the `with` method.
+This data will be passed to the view in addition to the component's public properties:

 ```blade
 <?php